MultisampledNight/tic-tac-gpu/README.md

 ```

 This will by default install to `$HOME/.cargo/bin`, or whatever the equivalent
 on your OS is.
-Either put that path on `$PATH`, or just run the `tic-tac-toe` binary directly.
+Either put that path on `$PATH`, or just run the `tic-tac-gpu`
+binary directly.

 ## Totally asked questions